 - No.6 in C major: Maestoso

 The second part of the recital started with another, extremely virtuosic piece, where the left hand performs a constant chain of semiquaver sextuplets.
 The notation for the right hand is slightly unclear, in that the double and triple punctuations don’t fall onto the sextuplet pattern ( there is no sextuplet marking for the right hand).
 So, in these punctuations, it is unclear whether the semiquaver upbeats need to coincide with a sextuplet quaver in the bass, or rather last as long as written.
 In this performance, in any case, they rather felt as long as triplet quavers (too slow, I think).
 Olga Kern’s playing was rhapsodic, rather legato than dry.
-She focused on phrasing more than on ultimate virtuosic clarity.
+And she focused on phrasing more than on ultimate virtuosic clarity.

 Rachmaninoff: Morceaux de salon, op.10 — No.3, Barcarolle in G minor

 The seven Morceaux de salon (Салонные Пьесы — Salon Pieces), op.10 are a creation from 1894: